Flucloxacillin is an antibiotic.

 - severe, bloody diarrhoea

-- yellowing of the whites of the eyes and skin
+- yellowing of the whites of the eyes and skin - this can be a sign of liver problems

 - a severe skin rash, including flushing, fever, blisters or ulcers, round red patches, or skin that looks like it's been burnt